CasparvdBroek/BLEtoMQTT/README.md

 The author uses this application to connect remote custom ESP32 devices to his Home Assistant server via a Zerotier VPN.
 The GitHub repository contains an example setup.json and a prebuilt apk used to monitor/control a boat on a mooring or at anchor.

  The app has been tried on Samsung S6, S9, S9+ and 'Galaxy Tab A'.
 Running Android 7.0, 10 and 11.
+Android 12 and later devices are not currently support - will require user interaction to grant bluetooth permissions.

 ## Installation
 Clone repository and open in Android IDE.
 Build apk and install on your device.
 Using an Android file manager create a new directory in the user root called 'bletomqtt' (/mnt/sdcard/bletomqtt) in which to place the setup.json file.